isabella232/data-workbench.en-1/help/home/c-get-started/c-wk-win-wksp/c-man-win-wksp.md

 ---
 description: The types of windows available depend on the profile and application with which you are working.
-seo-description: The types of windows available depend on the profile and application with which you are working.
-seo-title: Manipulate windows in a workspace
 solution: Analytics
 title: Manipulate windows in a workspace
 topic: Data workbench